When your Elderly Parent Hurts You

 Couldn’t put Humpty together again

 Unlike Humpty Dumpty, the story of Tantalus describes in detail how Pelops is revived.
-Black-smith Hephaestus and motherly, caring Demeter go through great lengths to resurrect him and even forge a new shoulder made of ivory.
+Black-smith Hephaestus and motherly Demeter go through great lengths to resurrect Pelops and even forge a new shoulder made of ivory.
 The assembling process takes time, creativity, and resources which can be interpreted as ‘don’t expect this healing phase to be rushed’.
 This contrasts with the fate of Humpty Dumpty, standing symbol for a person or thing that is toppled over, broken, and irreparable.
-It stands to reason that by stressing that Pelops is brought back to life and becomes an remarkable handsome man, the hurt inflicted on a child by a parent can be turned around with the help of caring others.
+It stands to reason that by stressing that Pelops is brought back to life and becomes an remarkable handsome man, the hurt inflicted on a child by a parent can be turned around with the help of caring friends.

 We have moved away from believing in Greek gods a long time ago.
 However, that should not inhibit us from replacing the omnipotent gods with loving and supportive friends.
 They will offer a shoulder to cry on and over time that helps to rebuild self-esteem.
 You have done nothing wrong.
 There are thousands, if not millions of Pelopses, well-meaning sons and daughters who have been scolded, undermined, or punished, even disinherited.
 It has hurt them and has damaged their ideas about their parent’s character.